We are going to begin the sermon this afternoon in Daniel 12:4. It is a familiar Scripture to us.

 Amos 5:18-20 Woe to you who desire the day of the LORD!
 For what good is the day of the LORD to you?
 It will be darkness, and not light.
 It will be as though a man fled from a lion, and a bear met him!
 Or as though he went into the house, leaned his hand on the wall, and a serpent bit him!
 Is not the day of the LORD darkness, and not light?
 Is it not very dark, with no brightness in it?

 Are you beginning to see a picture form here?
 These people—Israelites—were not without knowledge of the ramifications of the Day of the Lord.
 Undoubtedly they heard sermons given to them that the Day of the Lord was coming, that God was angry with Israel, but what was their attitude toward this?
 They were not really concerned, and so God's warning to these Israelites is that they had the wrong attitude regarding those warnings because their perception of themselves and the day's significance was entirely wrong.
-To them the Day of the Lord was entirely going to be a day of vindication, a day of awesome victory to Israel and the establishment of it, and of course therefore to them as the greatest of all nations, because others would be judged, and they found wanting.
+To them the Day of the Lord was entirely going to be a day of vindication, a day of awesome victory to Israel and the establishment of it, and of course therefore to them as the greatest of all nations, because others would be judged and found wanting.

 Their perception was entirely in error through ignorance of their own character flaws and their culture's great sin.
 They did not think that what was going to happen on the Day of the Lord was going to be a day of judgment to Amos' warning them, that their works were not going to stand before the penetrating judgment of God.